 You can get a smaller nose like Pfeiffer’s by surgically manipulating the bone and cartilage.
 To reduce a large nose, your plastic surgeon will need to bring down the bridge of your nose, usually by shaving it down to make it smaller.

 A straight, elegant nose that starts level to where the eyelashes hit (when the eyes are open) and sits high with a set-back bridge, like Elizabeth Hurley’s is desirable.
-If you have a droopy nose, the nose will look long and the cheeks small, giving an overall disproportionate look to the face.
+If you have a droopy nose, the nose will look long and the cheeks small, giving an overall disproportionate look to.

 You can get a perfectly positioned tip by adding or removing cartilage.
 To correct a tip that’s too droopy or overly upturned, the tip needs to be elevated or brought down (depending on the concern) by reshaping just the cartilage in the tip, known as a tip rhinoplasty— the rest of the nose remains the same.